hantsy/spring-reactive-sample/docs/data-neo4j.md

 }
 ```

 Add a `ReactiveTransactionManager` bean.
-In the Spring Data Neo4j 6.0, it seems activate a reactive transaction manager become a must, if this is not set, it will throw exceptions at the startup stage when running the application.
+In the Spring Data Neo4j 6.0, it seems activating a reactive transaction manager becomes a must, if it is not set, you will see  an exception thrown at the startup stage when running the application.

 ```java
 // see: https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.4.0-M2-Release-Notes#neo4j-1